AndrewstheBuilder/Obsidian-Vault/Boredom.md

 - I think by logging the activations I was looking for vanishing or exploding activations with the loss function that was not working -> Mean Error(ME).
 In ME we saw exploding activations.
 While for Mean Squared Error (MSE) the activations reached a steady state by plateauing after its exponential rise or fall.
 	- Is it exploding activations that is causing the issue with my loss function And why does it explode.
 		- Can I fix it by clipping my activations in my hidden layer?
+- When I am learning something that is too difficult for me.
+I have to understand what my intent is.
+I want to cover all of the gaps through hard work.
+Text book learning falls under this desire.
+Text books are hard to sit through.
+So no text books.
+LOL.
+WASTE OF TIME!
+Or is it?
+Because I can fill the gaps in my understanding through textbooks.
+But sometimes its hard to know what they are talking about.
+I have to strain to understand their context.